sogeuni/contents/abs/advanced-topics/complex-functions-and-function-complexities.md

 title: 24.1.
 Complex Functions and Function Complexities
 ---

-Functions may process arguments passed to them and return an [[exit-status#^EXITSTATUSREF|exit status]] to the script for further processing.
+Functions may process arguments passed to them and return an [[exit-and-exit-status#^EXITSTATUSREF|exit status]] to the script for further processing.

 ```bash
 function_name $arg1 $arg2